• News

 If you’ve always been bothered by people who keep popping up in your home just to leech off WIFI or you have a more legitimate security concern, then the ASUS RT-AC66U’s guest network feature lets you keep them off your network whilst still enjoying WIFI access.

-Traffic Monitor Real time
+Traffic Monitor Real Time

 Its a pain to have to track down whose hogging all the bandwidth or just how much you’re using if you’re on a bandwidth cap.
 Whilst many routers offer basic logging of statistics, the ASUS RT-AC66U offers a fully-detailed real-time traffic monitor to let you see what’s going down with your ISP.
 Are they shortchanging you with slow access or is someone in your network chomping on the upload bandwidth?
 The display shows you just that and lets your narrow it down via LAN and both WIFI band.